Godwin-Ani/Exploratory-data-analysis/README.md

 # Projects
+Hello🖐
-Created to be a repository for my bioinformatics and machine learning journey.
+I love learning and growing so I created this repository for my bioinformatics and machine learning journey.